lawleagle/oled-linux/README.md

 Maybe... oled-linux is controlling the wrong display?
 If so, manually set the **oled-screen** value to what it should be (check config section).

 ## Contribute
-Don't.
-Just don't.
-It's illegal.
-I didn't add a license yet, and by default it is "ALL RIGHTS RESERVED".
-I'll sue you :)
-I'm kidding, I'm just too lazy for the license stuff for now.
-Do whatever you want and make a PR.
-If it's good I'll merge.
+If you found bugs, report them on the issues page.
+If you modified something, make a pull request.